hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

 ```

 ## Externalized definition with local aliases
 The above externalized definition can be further improved by defining local aliases.
-The local aliases can be used instead of the relative path of the definition.
-The example is shown below.
+The local aliases can be used instead of repeating the relative path of the definition in all references.
+In the example shown below, the external definition referenced with the $ref can be referred by *#components/parameters/tenanId*:

 ```yaml
 components: